ABOUT US

 Photo: A screencap from The Biography Channel of James Manda from his 2012 episode of My Ghost Story entitled Paranormal Studies 101 ( episode 30 ).

 Growing up in the 80's, so many shows - Charlie's Angels, The Incredible Hulk, The Bionic Woman, Knight Rider - they all had to have their own ghost episode.
 There was always the same formula - a thunderstorm, lightning flashing on eerie oil paintings, flickering candles, billowing curtains, swinging chandeliers, a grandfather clock chiming.
 That's all it took to establish an environment as haunted.
 It was silly but romantic.
-There was no need for jump scares or CGI.
-Because I longed to be in those environments, I need more to my experience.
-I need more than to sit in a corner watching a flashlight turn on and off.
-I want to be where there are billowing curtains and chandeliers swaying over my head."
+Because I longed to be in those environments, I needed more to my experience.
+I needed more than to sit in a corner watching a flashlight turn on and off.
+I still want to be where there are billowing curtains and chandeliers swaying over my head."

 Photo: The SpiritChasers publicity photo from the very paranormally active Victor Hotel, Colorado.

 Growing up in the 80's, so many shows - Charlie's Angels, The Incredible Hulk, The Bionic Woman, Knight Rider - they all had to have their own ghost episode.
 There was always the same formula - a thunderstorm, lightning flashing on eerie oil paintings, flickering candles, billowing curtains, swinging chandeliers, a grandfather clock chiming.
 That's all it took to establish an environment as haunted.
 It was silly but romantic.
-There was no need for jump scares or CGI.
-Because I longed to be in those environments, I need more to my experience.
-I need more than to sit in a corner watching a flashlight turn on and off.
-I want to be where there are billowing curtains and chandeliers swaying over my head."
+Because I longed to be in those environments, I needed more to my experience.
+I needed more than to sit in a corner watching a flashlight turn on and off.
+I still want to be where there are billowing curtains and chandeliers swaying over my head."

 Photo: The SpiritChasers publicity photo from the very paranormally active Victor Hotel, Colorado.